BezaAbebe/deep-learning-challenge/README.md

     * Target Variable: IS_SUCCESSFUL
     * Feature Variables: APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, and ASK_AMT
     * Removed Variables: EIN, or NAME
     * These columns were removed as they are identifiers and do not contribute to the predictive power of the model.

 * Compiling, Training, and Evaluating the Model
     * First Attempt
-        * Neurons:
+        * First Hidden Layer: 100 neurons
+        * Second Hidden Layer: 50 neurons
-        * Layers: 2 hidden layers
+        * Two hidden Layers
+        * one output layer
-        * Activation Functions
+        * Activation Functions:
-        * Result: 73%
+             * ReLU for hidden layers (introduces non-linearity and helps in learning complex patterns)
+             * Sigmoid for output layer (outputs probabilities for binary classification)
+             * The reason ReLu activation function is used is because it is the most commenly used for                     hidden layers and it helps the model learn complex model.
+In additon the reason why the                    Sigmoid activation funditon in the output layer is used because it is very suitable for                      binary classification as its outcome probabilitis are between 0 and 1.
+         * Target Model Performance:
+            * Test Loss: 0.5726
+            * Test Accuracy: 0.7283
-        * Achived the target model performance?:
+            * The target model performance of achieving higher than 75% accuracy was not met.
-    * Second Attempt
+        * Steps Taken to Optimize Model Performance:
-        * Changes: Dropped the following columns: EIN, NAME, and SPECIAL_CONSIDERATIONS
+               * Dropped unnecessary columns: EIN, NAME, and SPECIAL_CONSIDERATIONS.
-              * more
-        * Result: 71%
-        * Did the attempts increase model performance?: No
+               * Increased the cutoff value and created a list of application types to be replaced, changing from 500 to 5000.
+               * Used the Affiliation variable name for classification to replace.
+               * The target model performance of achieving higher than 75% accuracy was not met in this optimization attempt.

 ## Summary